Who is off to Thailand soon and has no idea what to do in Krabi? I feel you!

 Finding out what to do with your Krabi itinerary is excellent and all, but what about when to go?
 The best time to visit Krabi can be a bit tricky as everyone wants nothing but perfect weather, but those “golden” months will also be the busiest and most expensive.

 When Do I Think The Best Time to Visit Krabi Is?

 June to October is a bit of a gamble to visit Krabi.
 You will likely experience rainy days and weather going as far as torrential downpours.
 November to May is sunnier and drier, and also the busiest months to visit Krabi.

-But you can check what the weather in Krabi is right now, here, but these months are my recommendation because…
+You can check what the weather in Krabi is right now but these months are my recommendation because…

 - They are shoulder season months.
 The weather in Krabi is often pretty decent but not perfect.